jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 lower-middle (3-5),
 and bottom-three (4-6) strings.

-This chapter focused on the triads on top-three strings, plus a few alternate choices on the upper-middle strings because in some cases those are more convenient to play.
+This chapter focused on the triads on the top-three strings, plus a few alternate choices on the upper-middle strings because in some cases those are more convenient to play.
 Triads on the other strings are worth exploring as well.